Cherub26/url-shortener/README.md

    npm start
    ```

-   The application will run at [http://localhost:3000](http://localhost:3000).
+   The application will run at [http://localhost:3000](http://localhost:3000) by default.

 ## Usage